BC-SECURITY/Long-Live-The-Empire/Exercise 3 - Module Execution/Exercise 3.md

     <img width="484" alt="image" src="https://github.com/BC-SECURITY/Empire/assets/20302208/75433632-8c10-46bb-94c9-47c0fc43f0ab">
 </p>

-4. The only option that will need to be updated for this example is that we need to provide a BOF file for the module to execute.
+4. The only option that will need to be updated for this example is the BOF file for the module to execute.

 5. Click on the upload arrow next to `File`.